-- a Buildings should define and create streets, street corners and public spaces through shopfronts facing the street, narrow or no setbacks, and use of windows and doors, awnings and corner façade treatments. - b In multi storey mixed use buildings, retail activities should be located on the ground floor to activate the street, maximise merchandise display opportunities, and provide visual interest and safety for pedestrians.
-Commercial office activities should be located on the first floor, with residential on the floors above, to ensure vertical mixing of uses and passive surveillance at all times of the day. - To activate the street and create visual interest and safety for pedestrians at all hours of the day, as many doors and windows should be located on the building façade as functionally, aesthetically and structurally possible. - d Where appropriate in the urban character, corner elements should be included into buildings located on intersections with either additional floors or façade treatments to accentuate the importance of street corners as places of pedestrian interaction and to provide visual landmarks for pedestrians. - e Awnings should be provided on all building frontages and should extend over at least half of the width of the footpath.
-Awnings provide visual interest to buildings and protect pedestrians from weather elements. - f Roller shutters should not be installed on the front of commercial buildings in street shopping precincts.
-Roller shutters on buildings can detract from the streetscape and amenity of the area. - g Buildings should be aligned with footpaths to create spatial enclosure and a sense of place. - h Building facades should be aligned so as to minimise intervening space which could create security problems for shoppers.
+- 1. Buildings should define and create streets, street corners and public spaces through shopfronts facing the street, narrow or no setbacks, and use of windows and doors, awnings and corner façade treatments. - 2.
+In multi storey mixed use buildings, retail activities should be located on the ground floor to activate the street, maximise merchandise display opportunities and provide visual interest and safety for pedestrians.
+Commercial office activities should be located on the first floor, with residential on the floors above to ensure vertical mixing of uses and passive surveillance at all times of the day. - To activate the street and create visual interest and safety for pedestrians at all hours of the day, as many doors and windows should be located on the building façade as functionally, aesthetically and structurally possible. - 4.
+Corner elements should be included into buildings located on intersections with either additional floors or façade treatments to accentuate the importance of street corners as places of pedestrian interaction and to provide visual landmarks for pedestrians. - 5.
+Awnings should be provided on all building frontages and should extend over at least half of the width of the footpath.
+Awnings provide visual interest to buildings and protect pedestrians from weather elements. - 6.
+Buildings should be aligned with footpaths to create spatial enclosure and a sense of place. - 7.
+Building facades should be aligned so as to minimise intervening space which could create security problems for shoppers.